 4) Try and be funny to get some genuine smiles

 A few cheesy jokes work surprisingly well to break the tension.
-A typical photographer joke might be saying “Ok, I need everyone to get in focus.”
+A typical photographer joke might be, “Okay, I need everyone to get in focus.”
 Or asking everyone to strike their best glamor pose.
-Other ways to get a smile is to get them doing something they don’t normally do.
-Have them try jumping, running, human pyramids or whatever comes to mind.
+Another way to get a smile is to get them doing something they don’t normally do.
+Have them try jumping, running, making human pyramids or whatever comes to mind.
 If you have a one-liner you’ve used SUCCESSFULLY, or a creative and fun pose, sound off in the comments for the rest of us.

 5.)
 Do try and blur the background

 Choose the largest aperture setting you can, while still keeping everyone sharp.
-An aperture of 2.8 might make the trees and shrubbery look silky smooth, but it might make Uncle Bob at the end of the line look fuzzy.
+An aperture of f/2.8 might make the trees and shrubbery look silky smooth, but it might make Uncle Bob at the end of the line look fuzzy.
 This is especially a problem when everyone is standing on different focal planes.
-The solution is often to shoot a few clicks smaller than the lenses widest aperture, then use the preview screen and zoom button on your camera to make sure everyone is looking good.
-Then adjust and continue.
-If you’re really serious about this, I’ve even heard of photographers setting out cups length-wise on a picnic table to estimate the distances you start to loose focus.
+The solution is often to shoot a few clicks smaller than the lenses widest aperture, use the preview screen and zoom button on your camera to make sure everyone is looking good, then adjust and continue.
+If you’re really serious about this, I’ve even heard of photographers setting out cups length-wise on a picnic table to estimate the distances you start to lose focus.
 Seems extreme to me, just don’t forget about Uncle Bob.